 We are committed to make Burnaby a better place to live and work through bringing neighbours together to build a strong community.
 Our staff and volunteers actively participate in a number of inter-agency committees, festivals and events throughout the year.

 Monthly nights are organized by a committee of local residents at various locations throughout Burnaby.
 Each night features a cultural theme and is a great place to relax, and meet your neighbours.
-Cost is $3 for adults and $2 for children.
-Reservation is required.

 Call our office at 604-431-0400 for tickets.